MLA In-Text Citations

 It may seem unlikely, but there are times when an author’s name isn’t included on a source.
 Many digital images, films and videos, encyclopedia articles, dictionary entries, web pages, and more do not have author names listed.

-If the source you’re attempting to cite does not have an author’s name listed, the narrative in-text citation MLA or MLA parenthetical citation should display the title.
+If the source you’re attempting to cite does not have an author’s name listed, the MLA in-text citation or parenthetical citation should display the title.
 If the title is rather long, it is acceptable to shorten it in the body of your assignment.
-If you choose to shorten the title, make sure the first word in the full citation is also the first word used in the narrative MLA in-text citation or reference in parentheses.
+If you choose to shorten the title, make sure the first word in the full citation is also the first word used in the citation in prose or parenthetical citation.
 This is done to allow the reader to easily locate the full citation that corresponds with the reference in the text.

-If, in the Works Cited list, the full reference has the title within quotation marks, include those quotation marks in the narrative MLA in-text citation or reference in parentheses.
-If the title is written in italics in the full reference, include the title with italics in the narrative MLA in-text citation or reference in parentheses as well.
+If, in the Works Cited list, the full reference has the title within quotation marks, include those quotation marks in the in-text citation or reference in parentheses.
+If the title is written in italics in the full reference, use italics for the title in the in-text citation or reference in parentheses as well.

 The example below is from a poem found online, titled “The Last Time.”
 The poem’s author is unknown.